scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 I have setup several traffic sign images downloaed broadwidely from web page.
+I have picked up 24 different images other than 5 images, since I would check several images having different shape of sign boards, also having many kinds of backgrounds behind the traffic sign.

 ![alt text][DLImage]